 CSSHE is sponsoring an award for the outstanding dissertation or thesis in Canadian universities that examines higher topics.
 Dissertations and theses should focus on topics in higher education, including the sociopolitical context, access, governance, teaching and learning, institutional studies, and education and employment.

 Criteria | The overall criterion for selection is research excellence.
 We are looking for dissertations or theses of clear distinction.
-Specifically, the submissions will be examined for significance, substance, and distinctiveness. |
+Specifically, the submissions will be examined for significance, substance, and distinctiveness.
+The dissertation should demonstrate scholarly excellence, and a contribution to the field of higher education. |

-Eligibility | Dissertations and theses must have been completed in fullfilment of a Ph.D. or Ed.D. requirement at a Canadian university during the calendar year January 1 to December 31 of the prior year of the award.
-The candidate must have passed the final examination and the dissertation or thesis must have been accepted by the supervisory committee by December 31. |
+Eligibility | Dissertations and theses must have been completed in fullfilment of a Ph.D. or Ed.D. requirement at a Canadian university during the calendar year prior to the award.
+The candidate must have passed the final examination and the supervisory committee must have accepted the dissertation by the time nomination is submitted. |

-Deadline | E-mail the submissions no later than 31 January of each year to:
+Deadline | E-mail the submissions no later than December 31 of each year to:

 2018 | Jennifer Brant, Brock University |